 Everyone needs art in their home.
-Me especially, cant function with bare walls.
+I especially, cant function with bare walls.
 When I moved to the new place, I made sure most of my art came in the first trip of shifting and my clothes came in the last.
 That is how important art is in my life.
-It is currently “where there is a nail, there is a piece of art” kind of situation at home, but it will do till I plan what I want where.
+It is currently a “where there is a nail, there is a piece of art” kind of situation at home, but it will do till I plan what I want where.

-I would any day recommend buying art made by real artists and not the mass produced ones sold by big decor stores, but depending on the skill level of the artist, it could be in a wide price range which may seem un-affordable at times.
+I would any day recommend buying art made by real artists and not the mass-produced ones sold by big decor stores, but depending on the skill level of the artist, it could be in a wide price range which may seem unaffordable at times.
 Haggling with artists is most definitely not the right way to get affordable art.
 If you are really in love with an art piece made by an artist, consider paying them in installments and when you make the last installment, you can ask them to send the painting to you.
 Most artists understand that if a painting is meant to be with someone, it is simply meant to be.
-They would rather sell it to someone who loves it than keep it in their studio for longer or sell it to someone who is is looking for a deal.
+They would rather sell it to someone who loves it than keep it in their studio for longer or sell it to someone who is looking for a deal.
 READ THIS before you get in touch with an artist.

 Here are 5 ways to have affordable art.